How Wellness Clinics Source and Manage Holistic Practitioners

 1. Direct Applications From Interested Practitioners

-Many clinics receive applications directly from practitioners who are interested in joining their team.
-Some clinics have dedicated “Join Our Team” or “Careers” pages with online application forms, while others receive unsolicited emails, CVs, or direct messages from practitioners introducing their services.
+Many clinics get direct applications from practitioners who want to join their team.
+Some have a “Join Our Team” or “Careers” page with an online form, while others receive emails, CVs, or messages from practitioners introducing themselves.

 This approach allows clinics to: